Vaeryn-UK/vvc/README.md

 Some rough notes on the architecture:
 * Components:
   * `machine` provides an single interface for creating, booting and operating the computer.
-  * `cpu` which aligns with the CPU in a modern architecture.
-Executes instructions serially loaded from memory.
+  * `cpu` executes instructions serially loaded from memory.
+Contains a small number of single word registers.
   * `memory` is a simple I/O interface to randomly access storage.
 * Fixed-length words.
 A word is 4 bytes, `int32`.
 * Words are the addressable unit in memory.
-* The CPU contains a small number of registers to facilitate computation.
-Each register stores a single word.
 * Only unsigned integers are supported (for now).

 ## Project Layout